-Everyone agrees that the national parks are a treasury of great escapes from the hustle and bustle of everyday life and, since 2016 marks the parks system's 100th anniversary, this year is an even more special time to visit.
+Everyone agrees that the national parks are a treasury of great escapes from the hustle and bustle of everyday life.
+2016 marked the parks system’s 100th anniversary, and this year is an even more special time to visit.
 Working with an annual budget over $3 billion and a crew of 22,000 to serve more than 300 million visitors, the National Park Service maintains over 400 national parks, monuments, museums, historical sites and more.
-Under a new "Kids in the Parks" initiative, the government is giving all fourth graders and their families free admission to all the parks all year, and many NPS properties already organize free, ranger-led hikes and nature walks on a regular basis.
+Under a new “Kids in the Parks” initiative, the government is giving all fourth graders and their families free admission to all the parks all year, and many NPS properties already organize free, ranger-led hikes and nature walks on a regular basis.

 In keeping with their mission to oversee “special places saved by the American people so that all may experience our heritage,” we know all the NPS sites are worthy of a family vacation.
 But given the bounty of choices, the Family Travel Forum community has selected 10 that represent some of the best sightseeing, recreation, nature trails, geology, historical landmarks, fishing spots, biking trails and value lodging to appeal to travelers with children of any age.
 If you don’t like our choices, use the new site FindYourPark.com to plan a trip.